TheContrappostoShop/Apollo/README.md

 <br>
 (sam.boutin and Paul_GD)

 **Please note: the Prometheus drawing by Sam is protected under copyright law and not covered under the open-source licensing.
-Only TheContrappostoShop may distribute the Apollo board with the artwork.**
+Only TheContrappostoShop and Authorized Vendors may distribute the Apollo board with the artwork.**

 If you want to purchase an Apollo board and support the project for further development, please visit our [store](https://contrapposto.shop/products/the-prometheus-msla-motherboard-apollo)!